 Are you unlucky?

-We can’t explain exactly why it happened and how it did, so we credit it to luck.
+We can’t explain exactly why and how it happened, so we credit it to luck.

 With that in mind, it’s safe to say that luck involves chance.